GSG-G13/Note-App/README.md

 ## Features

-- Note Creation: Users can create new notes by providing a note title, note content, and optional tags.
+- Note Creation: Users can create new notes by providing a note title, note content, and tags.
 This will allow users to keep track of information they find interesting or important.

 - Note Viewing: Users can view their existing notes, which will be displayed in a list format.
 Each note will display its title, content, and tags.